kirakowalska/image-classifier-cifar10/README.md

 ### Extract visual features using a pre-trained CNN network.

-Extract visual features from images using the VGG-16 network pretrained on Imagenet.
+We extract visual features from images using the VGG-16 network pretrained on Imagenet.
 We use the penultimate leayer of VGG-16 for feature computation.
 We call these features CNN codes.

 ```
 from cnn import compute_features